usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E3B1.rst

 2. `Create a connection between your on-premises AD and Azure AD <https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-express>`__ to replicate user, group, and authentication information from your AD to Azure AD.

 3. Configure the Azure AD Tenant to enable Single Sign-On Password Reset (SSPR).
-This gives users the ability to reset their passwords from https://aka.ms/sspr or from within their profile in Azure AD.
+This gives users the ability to reset their passwords from the `Microsoft Password Reset page <https://aka.ms/sspr>`__ or from within their profile in Azure AD.
 This will be effective for both their AD and Azure AD accounts.

 4. `Configure password writeback <https://docs.microsoft.com/en-us/azure/active-directory/authentication/tutorial-enable-sspr-writeback>`__, which enables password changes in Azure AD to be replicated back to the on-premises AD.